STORROR PARKOUR PRO VIDEO GAME: INSIGHTS 1

 Another area of research that sits pretty much in the middle of all of this is secondary motions, micro movements, which make the character real.
 Small things like preparation steps for a big jump, facial reactions and commitment, more natural idle cycles.
 I think those are the untold and unknown heroes of the uncanny valley.
 They are relatively straightforward to implement but very hard to do naturally.
 I don’t think game dev teams put sufficient effort into it, but I do believe in them!

-Have you ever noticed how the animations in a cut scene always look more real than the second you start playing the character with the controller in your hands?
+Have you ever noticed how the animations in a video game’s cut scene always look more real than the second you start playing the character with the controller in your hands?
 It looks like piloting one of those giant Japanese mecha robots, rather than controlling a human being.
 Of course there are limited inputs you can give with a controller in your hands, but I think those idle/hidden/subtle movements hold the key to rise from the valley!

 While animation is our main focus, we also want the environments in the game to be truly impactful, visually.
 In a subsequent blog post, I’ll be going into quite a lot of detail about how we’ve created our first demo map, a small piece of central London.